Neatishead: Correct pronunciation

+History

-The villages name origin is uncertain 'Vassal's household' or perhaps, 'Snaet's household'.
+The village's name origin is uncertain 'Vassal's household' or perhaps, 'Snaet's household'.

 The civil parish has an area of 7.71 km2 and in the 2001 census had a population of 537 in 235 households, the population increasing to 565 at the 2011 census.
-For the purposes of local government, the parish falls within the district of North Norfolk.
+For local government, the parish falls within the district of North Norfolk.

 It is well known due to the nearby RAF Neatishead radar station.